 Drag and drop the data flow task from the toolbox to control flow region and rename it as Load data from Text Files to SQL Server table

 Double click on Flat File Source will open the Flat File Source Editor to configure the connection manager settings.
-If you had created Flat File Connection Manger then select it otherwise, click on the New button will open the Flat File Connection manager Editor.
+If you had created Flat File Connection Manager, select it; otherwise, click on the New button will open the Flat File Connection Manager Editor.

-From the below screenshot you can observe that, we are selecting Employee1 text file from our File System Task folder.
+From the below screenshot, you can observe that we are selecting the Employee1 text file from our File System Task folder.

 Double click on OLE DB Destination will open the OLE DB Destination Editor.
 Select the OLE DB Connection manager and select [SSIS ForEach Loop File numerator] table present in the [SSIS Tutorials] Database to insert the new records.

-Here our Child package will take the Employe1 text file frm file system, and save it in the SQL Server table.
-But our intention is to load all the text files (Employee1, Employee2, Employee3 and Employee4) present in the file system to table.
-For this, Please select the Flat File Connection Manger from the Connection Managers pane and right-click on it to select the Properties option from the Context menu.
+Here our Child package will take the Employe1 text file from the file system and save it in the SQL Server table.
+But we intend to load all the text files (Employee1, Employee2, Employee3, and Employee4) present in the file system to the table.
+For this, Please select the Flat File Connection Manager from the Connection Managers pane and right-click on it to choose the Properties option from the Context menu.

-Click on the Expressions property will open the property Expressions Editor.
-Here we have to configure the Connection String settings so, select the Connection manger property from drop down box and click on the … button as shown below.
+Click on the Expressions property will open the Property Expressions Editor.
+Here we have to configure the Connection String settings.
+So, select the Connection manager property from the drop-down box and click on the … button.